Who doesn’t want to live in New York City?

 IMO I truly believe that internships are important and, had she been offered an internship with a reputable company and it had been unpaid, I would have suggested she take it for the experience.

-A Few Other Tidbits About Living/Interning in NY
+A Few Other Tidbits About Living/Interning in New York

 According to our interns and kids who interned in NYC over past summers, they recommend: